-Eager to please your new spouse, you dutifully help with the dishes, bring her bouquets of colorful fungus, buy her a heart-shaped gold locket with matching emerald earrings, and even build on a new guestroom for when her mother comes to visit.
+Eager to please your new spouse, you dutifully help with the dishes, bring her bouquets of colorful fungus, buy her presents, and even build on a new guestroom for when her mother comes to visit.
 (Her mother is also your mother-in-law, which makes this an act of self-sacrifice as well as love.)
 All to no avail.
 You cannot figure out how to scale the invisible wall separating you and her.

 "I wish I'd never come down here," she says one day, staring at the picture of the old country, namely a little farm somewhere far, far overhead.

 "Why?" you ask, hoping it isn't you she's thinking about.

 "I miss my real home," she says, her eyes growing misty.
 "The sun, the rain, green plants growing, ocean waves, wind..."

 "...Mutants, zombies, radiation poisoning," you say.
 You were young when you left the surface, and there isn't more to your remembrances than a few hazy memories of running for your life.
 Your wife is six years older than you; she sighs and nods, but her gaze is elsewhere.

 More and more often you come home and find her looking at that picture.
 She doesn't mention it again, but you can see that she is thinking of the surface.
 She'll get over it, you think.
 It's just a phase.